Blog icon

 • Further sea level rise and continued warming and acidification of the oceans around Australia.

-• Increased and longer-lasting marine heatwaves that will affect marine environments, such as kelp forests, and increase the likelihood of more frequent and severe bleaching events in coral reefs around Australia, including the Great Barrier Reef and Ningaloo Reef.
+• Increased and longer-lasting marine heatwaves that will affect marine environments such as kelp forests and increase the likelihood of more frequent and severe bleaching events in coral reefs around Australia, including the Great Barrier Reef and Ningaloo Reef.

 • Reduced average snow depth in alpine regions, but with variations from year to year.

-The State of the Climate report is intended to inform a range of economic, environmental and social decision‑making by governments, industries and communities.
+This eighth biennial State of the Climate report is a synthesis of the science that underpins our understanding of Australia’s climate.
+It is intended to inform economic, environmental and social decision-making by governments, industries and communities.

-Associated changes in weather and climate extremes—such as extreme heat, heavy rainfall and coastal inundation, fire weather and drought—have a large impact on the health and wellbeing of our communities and ecosystems.
-These changes are happening at an increased pace—the past decade has seen record-breaking extremes leading to natural disasters that are exacerbated by anthropogenic (human-caused) climate change.
-These changes have a growing impact on the lives and livelihoods of all Australians.
+Observations, reconstructions of past climate and climate modelling continue to provide a consistent picture of ongoing, long‑term climate change interacting with underlying natural variability.
+Associated changes in weather and climate extremes— such as extreme heat, heavy rainfall, coastal inundation, fire weather and drought—exacerbate existing pressures on the health and wellbeing of our communities and ecosystems.
+These changes in the weather and climate are happening at an increasing pace; the past decade has seen record-breaking extremes contributing to natural disasters that are exacerbated by anthropogenic (human-caused) climate change, including ‘compound events’, where multiple hazards and/or drivers occur together or in a close sequence, which intensifies their impacts.
+These changes have a growing effect on the lives and livelihoods of all Australians.
+Australia must plan for, and adapt to, the changing nature of climate risk now and in the decades ahead.
+The severity of impacts on Australians and our environment will depend on the speed at which global greenhouse gas emissions can be reduced.

 Key points